mstksg/pandoc-sync/SPEC.md

 New files are discovered under the given format's default extension.
 They are then realized in each branch by keeping the same basename and changing the extension to the format's default extension.

+Automatic discovery can be disabled on a global, per-branch, or per-file basis.

+Support for custom "discovery" rules may be considered in future versions.